Behind every great brand

-In October 2016, with the goal of creating one of Canada’s largest pediatric care centres, the Children’s Hospital of Eastern Ontario (CHEO) and the Ottawa Children’s Treatment Centre (OCTC) announced their amalgamation.
+In October 2016, the Children’s Hospital of Eastern Ontario (CHEO) and the Ottawa Children’s Treatment Centre (OCTC) announced their amalgamation.
 The move made sense: the two organizations were co-located on the same campus and most children who received support at OCTC were also in the care of CHEO.

 Not only would the amalgamation provide a more seamless experience for families, it would also expand CHEO’s mandate, from a critical care hospital to a centre for integrated pediatric care, providing a continuum of services for children, youth and families in Eastern and Northern Ontario, Western Quebec and Nunavut.

-The insight that tied it all together was the realization that both CHEO and OCTC shared that passionate belief that every child, all children, should have the best life possible.
-The new core purpose and vision reflected that heart-felt common ground: “The best life for every child and youth.”
+CHEO’s new core purpose and vision reflected the heart-felt common ground: “The best life for every child and youth.”
 The hashtag #bestlife became the mantra and rallying call for stakeholders across the organization, encapsulating a full brand framework, brand architecture and brand story that could fully support and inform future strategic planning as well as organizational decisions and actions.

 The equity in the CHEO name was too great to change.
 In fact, the name of the new organization became simply CHEO with a simplified and modernized wordmark that maintained the innocent charm of the original.